On the subcritical self-catalytic branching Brownian motions: Existence: Proof of Theorem

 \subsection{Convergence in finite dimensional distributions}

 In this subsection, we will show the convergence in finite-dimensional distributions of $(Z_t^{(n)})$ as $n\to \infty$.
 Let us start with an analytic lemma which gives the continuity of certain functions on $\mathcal N$.
-(We include its proof in the Supplement Material \cite{MRHS25SM}.)
+(We include its proof in Appendix \ref{append-D}.)

 \begin{lemma} Suppose that $\nu_m$ converges to $\nu$ in $\mathcal N$ when $m\to \infty$.
 Let $g\in \mathcal{C}(\R, [-1, 1])$ satisfy that $1-g$ has compact support.
 Then